wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 of writing on it, I'm getting used to it.
 In fact, this article was written on an iPad.

-My biggest problem is openess, of course.
-I'd really like being able to use an external medium to transfer files, but I guess that's not happing anytime soon in the workshop of uncle Apple.
+My biggest problem is openness, of course.
+I'd really like being able to use an external medium to transfer files, but I guess that's not happening anytime soon in the workshop of uncle Apple.

 I have an iPad for 2 weeks, and I can't come up with reasons to criticize